 Instead, we had a casual dinner at Pizza at La Nostra Cucina E’Espresso and totally over ordered!
 Pizza, Calzone, and salad, which came out American portion sized.
 However, we still made room to squeeze in Gelato from a gelateria on the corner of Piazza della Cisterna and sat on the well listening to the live music.
 Just looking at these photos makes me want to go back already!

-DAY 3 Tuscany – Exploring Authentic Tuscan Towns: Volterra, Pisa, Lucca & Montecatini Terme
+Tuscany 5 day itinerary DAY 3 – Exploring Authentic Tuscan Towns: Volterra, Pisa, Lucca & Montecatini Terme

 Volterra, Pisa, Lucca, and Montecatini Terme.
 It sounds like a lot in 1 day but it’s totally do-able.
 This was one of our favorite days besides the truffle hunting.
 San Gimignano and Volterra ended up being our 2 favorite towns in Tuscany as they felt the most beautiful, well preserved and gave us the authentic taste of Tuscany we were looking for.